-Further handwriting practise is given in continuous provision and in weekly handwriting sessions in Years 1 and 2.
+Further handwriting practice is given in continuous provision and in weekly handwriting sessions in Years 1 and 2.
 In Year 3, children who are writing securely at age related expectation, with good letter size and formation are encouraged to start joining.
-Letter joins are taught in formation families (see appendix).
+Letter joins are taught in formation families.
 The teacher models joining formation using the interactive whiteboard and sometimes with the use of a writing repeater programme so children have access to a continual visual reminder.
 Although the curriculum does not expect children in lower Key Stage 2 to join their letters, we encourage them to do so when they are ready because of the benefits for speed, fluency and spelling memorisation.
-Children who struggle to meet the national curriculum objectives in handwriting are given extra support through 1-1 or group interventions.
-By the end of Year 3, all children use a blue handwriting pen.
+We teach how to join letters correctly using the following order: